parimalp/digital_design_tutorial/Vivado_Tutorial_Using_IP_Integrator.md

 Add an inverter to the design

-5. Similarly, another instance of an inverter.
+5. Similarly, add another instance of an inverter.

 6. Add two instances of 2-input AND gate and an instance of 2-input OR gate.